- How can I confirm that I’m going on the tour?

 Q: I would like to find out if I’ve been accepted as soon as possible because I need to book my flight.

-A: The festival tour volunteer team of organizers meet once a week to review applications.
-If you have filled out your application in detail and have attached a recent photo and three recommendation letters from respectable people in good standing, your application is ready to be reviewed.
-Let us know that you would like a response as soon as possible since you need to book a flight, and the volunteer organizers will try to review your application at their next meeting.
+A: The festival tour volunteer team of organizers meet regularly to review applications.
+If you have filled out your application in detail and submitted it, let us now that you would like a response as soon as possible since you need to book a flight, and the volunteer organizers will try to review your application at their next meeting.